Size Matters: Large Graph Generation with HiGGs: Experiments

 \subsection{Benchmarking}

 As a benchmark we compare the performance of this \method implementation against DiGress to establish how much performance is lost by using \method at graph scales within current model limitations.
-In contrast to the Facebook and Cora datasets, where we construct training data by repeated application of Louvain partitioning, for the SBM dataset we have multiple samples out-of-the-box.
-For each graph in the training data we apply Louvain detection, then use the resulting partitions as $h_1$ graphs and their inter-connections as $h_2$.
+In contrast to the Facebook and Cora datasets, where we construct training data by repeated application of Louvain partitioning, for the SBM dataset we apply Louvain detection once on each separate graph to construct training sets.

 Selecting a good benchmark model against which to compare the performance of this \method implementation is challenging on large graphs, as to our knowledge there are no existing GNN models that extend to this scale, and few recent rule-based models with the capacity to produce even categorical node attributes.
 To this end we forgo using a model that produces attributes and use the Block Two-Level Erdos-Renyi (BTER) model from \citet{Seshadhri2012CommunityGraphs}.
 BTER, like \method, assembles graphs as connected communities, and was specifically proposed to target the high clustering coefficients expected in real-world graphs like social networks.